 On October 13, 2016, Liner LLP ("Liner"), a law firm, filed an arbitration request seeking payment of outstanding legal fees invoiced by Liner to Signal IP, Inc., a wholly-owned subsidiary of the Company.
-The Company is preparing counter-claims against Liner for its breach of the engagement agreement and abject failure in its representation of Signal IP, Inc. The Company plans to vigorously defend against such claims and is preparing counter-claims and will seek repayment of the Company's legal fees.
+The Company filed a counter-claim against Liner for legal malpractice and obtained the appointment of three arbitrators to handle the matter.
+At that time, Liner began engaging in settlement negotiations.
+The parties are finalizing the settlement negotiations and anticipate complete resolution within 60 days.